bustardcelly/blog-to-markdown/blog-posts/2014/02/18/cucumberjs-testling/index.md

 ...
 ```

 Truthfully, I never run [testling](https://ci.testling.com/) locally.
-The main reasons being that __a)__ I can automate the running of specs using other tools (this is for another post :)) and __b)__ it is largely beneficial to be able to run against browsers that are a requirement target for my project that there is no way to check on my current system (withut setting up aVM with the OS - and let's face it, 'automation' starts to fail in such conditions, though great for User Testing).
+The main reasons being

+__a)__ I can automate the running of specs on locally installed browsers easier with other tools (this is for another post :) )
+__b)__ Testling provides a bigger benefit in providing tests against browsers I would otherwise have to install VMs for.

+That said, I don't want ot pursuade you from using __testling__ locally if it provides benefit in your workflow.

 ### remote
 To use the remote service that [testling](https://ci.testling.com/) provides, you still define the `testling` property in your `package.json` for the project as described above, but you additionally have to provide a webhook for your __git__ repo in order to invoke the test harness.
 Upon a `PUSH` to your repository, [testling](https://ci.testling.com/) will run the specified HTML file under the listed target browsers and report results based on the [Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol) output printed to `console`.